mmusal/mmusal.github.io/_projects/Hidden_Markov_and_Spatial_Models.md

 To accomplish this we will need to discuss a set of concepts outlined [below](#set_of_concepts).
-We need to have an understanding of the scripting language R to represent the problem visually and prepare spatial neighborhood structures.
-We will
+First we need to have an understanding of the scripting language R to represent the problem visually and prepare spatial neighborhood structures.
+We will discuss Hidden Markov Models and Spatial models separately, and give necessary details and background to understand each necessary to create the combination.

 ## <a name="set_of_concepts"></a> Set of concepts